Skip to content

 Data

-Here’s a look at changes in average annual percentages of full-time instructors who were members of specific racial and ethnic groups in 2018, 2019, 2020 and 2021.
+Here’s a look at changes in average annual percentages of full-time faculty members who were members of specific racial and ethnic groups in 2019, 2020, 2021, 2022, and 2023.
 The percentages of minority faculty members at the colleges in each degree-granting group (associate, bachelor’s, master’s, doctoral, and special focus) are ordered by the largest number of total full-time faculty members for the most recent year, which is noted in parentheses.
 The total of minority faculty members includes those who are American Indian/Alaska Native, Asian, Black, Hispanic, Native Hawaiian/Pacific Islander, and two or more races.

 rule line